Is OpenFlow Useful?

 OpenFlow has another advantage over BGP FlowSpec – it has the packet-in and packet-out functionality that allows the controller to communicate with the devices outside of the OpenFlow network.
 You could use this functionality to implement new control-plane protocols or (for example) interesting layered authentication scheme that is not available in off-the-shelf switches.

-Summary: OpenFlow is a great low-level tool that can help you implement numerous interesting ideas, but I wouldn’t spend my time reinventing the switching fabric wheel (or other things we already do well).
+Summary: OpenFlow is a low-level tool that can help you implement numerous interesting ideas, but I wouldn’t spend my time reinventing the switching fabric (or other things we already do well).

 2 comments: